kderme/gsoc/blog/References.md

 commands are executed in parallel.
 So, during generation, q-s-m takes sequential commands and tests all permutation of the commands, to see if the preconditions of the user are still respected.
 It is also important that commands do not use references of other commands that are executed in parallel.
-Even though we don't know how the model advances, we should know the environment created from each stream of execution (remember the environment is just a Map from Varibles to Concrete elementes).
+Even though we don't know how the model advances, we should know the environment created from each stream of execution (remember the environment is just a Map from Variables to Concrete elements).
 The final environment is just the union of the two environment.
-But what if there is an uncertainty in the number of concrete variables created (remember in order to create the environment we have to exctract the references using the Foldable instance).
+But what if there is an uncertainty in the number of concrete variables created (remember in order to create the environment we have to extract the references using the Foldable instance).
 Let's see an example where this can happen.

 Assume a system where we can only create references: